grnet/synnefo/docs/admin-guide.rst

 .. code-block:: console

-   $ kamaki glance register Ubuntu pithos://images@example.com/images/ubuntu.iso --public
+   $ kamaki image register Ubuntu pithos://u53r-un1qu3-1d/images/ubuntu.iso --public

-The ``--public`` flag is important, if missing the registered image will not be listed by ``kamaki glance list``.
+The ``--public`` flag is important, if missing the registered image will not be listed by ``kamaki image list``.

-Use ``kamaki glance register`` with no arguments to see a list of available options.
+Use ``kamaki image register`` with no arguments to see a list of available options.
 A more complete example would be the following:

 .. code-block:: console

-   $ kamaki glance register Ubuntu pithos://images@example.com/images/ubuntu.iso \
+   $ kamaki image register Ubuntu pithos://u53r-un1qu3-1d/images/ubuntu.iso \
             --public --disk-format diskdump --property kernel=3.1.2

 To verify that the image was registered successfully use:

 .. code-block:: console

-   $ kamaki glance list -l
+   $ kamaki image list --name-like=ubuntu

 Miscellaneous